Enjoy sex like you used to

 Does Pegging Feel Good?

-What he didn’t enjoy was the sensation of feeling like he needed to use the bathroom.
+What he didn’t enjoy was the sensation of feeling like he needed to have a bowel movement.
 But as he breathed, he reminded himself that the sensation was caused by the dildo and not his bodily functions.

 Would You Do It Again?

 Twelve years have passed since Eric tried pegging.
 And though he’s open to the idea of doing it again, he says it’s not something he’d suggest on a first date.
-There are many more sexual acts much higher up on the list for him.
-He also says he tends to be dominant in bed with submissive partners who wouldn't be as into reversing those roles.
+There are many more sexual acts higher up on the list for him.
+He notes that his preferences in the bedroom tend to lean dominant, and some partners may not be as open to role reversal.

 Like the other genital organs, the anus is home to a dense network of nerves, which respond to sexual stimulation.
 The anus is also the entry point to the prostate, a walnut-sized gland that sits under your bladder and above the muscles that make up your pelvic floor.
 Some refer to the prostate as a man’s P-spot, supposedly comparable to a woman’s G-spot.